List of tipping customs by country: Canada

 Tipping is practiced in Canada in a similar, but often less vigorous manner than the United States.
-Though a 15% gratuity is fairly common when food is served, tipping is not otherwise as widespread as in American culture.
-This has led to concerns in American border cities, where businesses relying on Canadian tourists often suffer.
+Though a 15-18% gratuity is fairly common when food is served, tipping is not otherwise as widespread as in American culture.
+Hospitality service workers in American border cities, where Canadian tourists are common, note that they receive smaller tips from them.

-In Canadian provinces other than Quebec, a deeply entrenched practice is "tipping out", in which servers' tips are shared with kitchen staff, a practice that would be illegal in the United States.
+In Canadian provinces other than Quebec, a deeply entrenched practice is "tipping out", in which servers' tips are shared with kitchen staff.
 Another custom in some restaurants is "house tipping", in which the manager or owner takes a share of the tips, a practice that is permitted in some provinces and forbidden in others.

-Canadian Federal tax law considers tips as income.
+Canadian federal tax law considers tips as income.
 Workers who receive tips are legally required to report the income to the Canada Revenue Agency and pay income tax on it.
 In July 2012, The Toronto Star reported that CRA is concerned with tax evasion.
 An auditing of 145 servers in four restaurants by CRA mentioned in the report uncovered that among 145 staff audited, C$1.7 million was unreported.
 In 2005, The CRA was quoted that it will closely check the tax returns of individuals who would reasonably be expected to be receiving tips to ensure that the tips are reported realistically.